agra-uni-bremen/libriscv/README.md

 This should place the concrete example interpreter (`riscv-tiny`) in your `$PATH`.

-### Docker
+### Guix

-To ease installation of a RISC-V cross compiler toolchain a Dockerfile is provided.
+Alternatively, it is also possible to use the Guix package manager to obtain and install all dependencies, including GHC.
-To build and run a Docker container using this file invoke the following commands:
+In order to drop into an ephemeral Guix-based development environment for LibRISCV, run the following command:

-    $ docker build -t libriscv .
+    $ guix time-machine -C channels.scm -- shell

-    $ docker run -it libriscv
+Within this environment, LibRISCV can be compiled using `cabal build`.

-This will drop you in an interactive shell within the Docker container.
+Alternatively, LibRISCV can also be installed into the current profile using:

-See the section below for more information on which commands can be run within the container.
+    $ guix time-machine -C channels.scm -- package -f guix.scm

-Within the container, the LibRISCV source code is available in the LibRISCV subdirectory.
+Similar to `cabal install`, the latter command will also make `riscv-tiny` available in your `$PATH`.

 ## Overview